strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= 1.3 =
+* BUG: Fixed warnings.
+(Thanks, Harsha and Thomas)
+* BUG: Now using disabled=disabled on select fields instead of readonly=readonly.
+* BUG: Fixed issues when the "profile" option of a field was set to "profile_only".
+* BUG/ENHANCEMENT: Now only loading the select2 CSS and JS on the frontend to avoid conflicts with other plugins using select2 in the backend.
+(Thanks, Justin/defunctl on GitHub)
+* BUG/ENHANCEMENT: Add handle to wp_enqueue_style() for templates.
+* ENHANCEMENT: Added CSS classes to file fields.
+(Thanks, Ted Barnett)

 = 1.2.1 =
 * BUG: Now using $pmpro_level global to check for level fields in case the site uses default level post meta or otherwise filters the level.
 * BUG: Fixed bug with select2 and multiselect fields when checking out with PayPal Express.
 (Thanks, samkam)